The Significance of Being a Leader

 How to Develop Leadership Skills?

 Leadership is a distinctive process that often starts with self-reflection, assessment, and development of leadership abilities.
-You do not need to supervise or manage others to develop leadership skills.
+To develop leadership skills, you do not need to supervise or manage others.
 These skills can be developed on the job in the accompanying directions:

 Take charge: Look beyond the responsibilities listed in your job description.
 Consider what is best for your department and the company in the long run.
 Try to come up with new ideas and commit to doing work that goes above and beyond the daily grind.